Doctors Note Logo

 • You're unsure when it's safe to return to work or school

 Most tonsillitis stays limited to the throat.
 However, in people with weakened immune systems, infections can behave differently—especially when respiratory symptoms develop.
-If you're experiencing unusual breathing issues or chest discomfort alongside your throat symptoms, it's worth using a free Pneumocystis Pneumonia symptom checker to help determine if you need urgent medical evaluation.
+If you're experiencing unusual symptoms or aren't sure whether your condition is improving, you can use a free AI symptom checker to help evaluate your symptoms and determine if you need urgent medical attention.

 Why Tonsillitis Reflects Immune Health